Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference: Supplemental Material

 to address the problem of isotope shifts in the Pb region\cite{reinhard1995nuclear}.
 Note that older models with only one spin-orbit potential parameter, $W_0=2b_4=2b'_4$ is about 100 MeV$\cdot$fm$^{5}$\cite{chabanat1997skyrme,pearson2001skyrme}.

 By comparing Eq. (\ref{eq:spinobit_sum_skyrme}-\ref{eq:spinobit_diff_skyrme}) with Eq. (\ref{eq:spinobit_sum_rmf}-\ref{eq:spinobit_diff_rmf}), the model parameter $b_4$ and $b_4'$ can expressed as:

 In RMF models, we obtain $b_4$ and $b_4'$ similar to those in non-relativistic models, as described in the above equations.
-In principle, $b_4$ and $b_4'$ are density dependent in RMF models.
+In principle, $b_4$ and $b_4'$ are density-dependent in RMF models.
 We take the leading order term so that $b_4$ and $b_4'$ are essentially a linear combination of coupling Yukawa coupling strength.